The dynamics and prethermalization of one dimensional quantum systems probed through the full distributions of quantum noise: Interference of two one-dimensional condensates

-The equilibration and relaxation dynamics of generic many-body systems are fundamental open problems.
-Among possible processes, it has been suggested that the time evolution of some systems prepared in non-equilibrium states results in the reaching of quasi-steady states within much shorter time than equilibration time.
-This quasi-steady state is often not a true equilibrium state, but rather it is a dephased state, and true equilibration takes place at much longer time scale.
-Yet in some cases, the physical observables in the qausi-steady states take the value corresponding to the one in thermal equilibrium at some effective temperature $T_{\textrm{eff}}$, displaying disguised "thermalized" states.
-Such surprising non-equilibrium phenomena, called prethermalization, have been shown to occur in quantum as well as classical many-body systems\cite{Berges2004, Barnett2010,Mathey2010}.

-In particular, integrable one dimensional systems are known {\it not to} thermalize and indeed, experiments in Ref.~\cite{Kinoshita2006} have observed an exceedingly long equilibration time.
-Yet even in this extreme case, we suggest in this section that many-body one dimensional systems can reach disguised "thermalized" states through prethermalization phenomena within a short time.

-The sudden splitting of one dimensional condensates considered in the previous Sec~\ref{section:interference} is a particular example of dynamics in which slow equilibration is expected because the system essentially consists of uncoupled harmonic oscillators in the low energy description.
-We demonstrate that the quasi-condensates reach a long-time transient state after the sudden splitting, and show that the distribution of the interference contrast amplitudes of the two {\it non-equilibrium} quasi-condensates are given by that of two {\it equilibrium} quasi-condensates at some effective temperature $T_{\textrm{eff}}$.
+In Sec.\ref{summary:prethermalization}, we gave a heuristic argument for prethremalization phenomena, where the distribution of the interference contrast amplitudes of the two {\it non-equilibrium} quasi-condensates are given by that of two {\it equilibrium} quasi-condensates at some effective temperature $T_{\textrm{eff}}$.
+We identified the effective temperature to be the energy stored in each momentum mode.
+In Sec.~\ref{section:interpretation}, we found this energy to be $\frac{\pi c_{s} \rho \eta}{4 K_{s} } $, thus we conclude $k_{B} T_{\textrm{eff}}= \frac{\pi c_{s} \rho \eta}{4 K_{s} } $.